Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Conclusions

-The preliminary results indicate that structural change towards complex industries slows down employment creation, due to the lower labour intensity of complex industries.
+The empirical analysis conducted in this paper has offered insights on the relationship between structural change -- framed as the reallocation of labour towards more complex industries -- and employment growth, wage inequality, and functional distribution of income.
+The results indicate that structural change towards complex industries slows down employment creation, due to the lower labour intensity of complex industries.
 However, the gap between top and bottom wages has shrunk, offering new insights on the inequality reduction brought about by structural change.
 It must be noted that wage inequality reduces as a result of an increase of the average wages at the first decile of the wage distribution, which in turn is the result of the loss of low-complexity (and likely low pay) jobs by the fittest most diversified countries.
 The increase in average wage also helps explain the relationship between structural change and the labour share, with the latter increasing when workers move to high-complexity industries.
 Once more, this effect is not likely to by ascribable to a higher rate of participation to the active workforce, but by the higher salaries paid to workers in countries specialised in complex industries.
 As a further step to confirm our results, we plan to examine the relationship between the structural change component of the LWF fitness and average wages, which may come in help to rationalise our findings on wage and functional distribution of income.
 Moreover, in order to confirm the robustness of the results, we are planning to devise an identification strategy based on a shift-share instrument, which appears at the moment the most suitable identification strategy given the nature of our (potentially) endogenous explanatory variable of interest.